Pennsylvania Defamation Law: A Legal Introduction

 Pennsylvania Defamation Law: Actual Malice and Negligence

-Under Pennsylvanian law, a private figure defamation plaintiff must prove the defendant willingly made a false statement of fact or acted negligently in determining the accuracy of a statement.
+Under Pennsylvanian law, a private figure defamation plaintiffs must prove that their respective defendants willingly made false statements of fact or acted negligently by broadcasting or publishing the contested comments.

 Pennsylvania Defamation Law: Privileges and Defenses